gatech-sysml/sail-www-old.github.io/content/authors/animesh/_index.md

 - Undergrad Students
 ---

 I’m a 4th year BS CS and Mathematics student at Georgia Tech.
-At SAIL, I'm working on federated learning within healthcare applications with heterogenous computational power and local data.
+At SAIL, I'm working on federated learning within healthcare applications with heterogeneous computational power and local data.